the-ora/browser/README.md

 ## License

 Ora is open source and licensed under the [MIT License](LICENSE.md).
 Feel free to use, modify, and distribute it under the terms of the MIT License.
+Ora is open source and licensed under the [MIT License](LICENSE.md).
+Feel free to use, modify, and distribute it under the terms of the MIT License.